Herbert W. Nickens Award

 The Herbert W. Nickens Award is given to an individual who has made outstanding contributions to promoting justice in medical education and health care equity in the United States.
 Dr. Herbert W. Nickens was the founding vice president of the AAMC Division of Community and Minority Programs, now Diversity Policy and Programs.
 Dr. Nickens’ passionate leadership contributed greatly to focusing national attention on the need to support underrepresented racial and ethnic minorities in medicine.

 The awardee receives the Nickens Award and a $10,000 prize.
-The awardee also presents the Nickens Lecture at Learn Serve Lead 2017 in Boston.
+The awardee will also present the Nickens Lecture at Learn Serve Lead 2020: The AAMC Annual Meeting in Washington, D.C.

 Dr. Nickens believed that a multidisciplinary approach is needed to address inequities in health.
 Nominees from a wide range of fields are encouraged, including medicine, dentistry, education, law, nursing, pharmacy, public health, and social and behavioral sciences.
 Nominees will be evaluated on the following criteria: